Kubernetes Image Baking

 What does NOT go in the image

-The build script applies these tweaks automatically.
-Listed here so you know what to expect.
+The build script applies these tweaks automatically; they are listed here so you know what to expect.

 Ubuntu / Debian